Flexible LED Strip light buying guide: How to choose LED strip Lights

 The LED market is highly saturated with manufacturers and distributors offering various levels of quality, cost, and specifications.
 Due to safety and quality purposes, we have created this page and video to ask the question of what the difference is between Flexfire LEDs and other competitors like the ones on Amazon - LED Strip Light Reviews - Flexfire Vs Amazon Strip

 Flexfire LEDs' strip lights have been used by NASA, Lockheed Martin, JPL, US airports, Disney, Hilton Hotels, major retail chains, and thousands of happy homeowners.
 Chances are you've seen our lights somewhere.

-Save these comparison charts and compare with other LED strip lights:
+Save this comparison chart and compare with other LED strip lights:

 View our catalogs for design ideas: